ubc-library-rc/rdm/content/01_file_naming.md

 Lastly, avoid including application (software) details in your file names.
 For example, you don't need to add "doc" to the file name if that file is a text or Word document.

-Here are some more examples of good versus bad file names
+Here are some more examples of good versus bad file names:

 | *Poor file names* | *Better file names* |
 | -- | -- |
 | application.txt | ubc_application_letter.txt |